APMG/ruby-slimdown/README.md

 Slimdown is a simple gem to allow you to easily add static pages to your app via a folder full of Markdown files.

+Justin Heideman conceived and built the original version in PHP.

 [![Build Status](https://travis-ci.org/APMG/ruby-slimdown.svg?branch=master)](https://travis-ci.org/APMG/ruby-slimdown)

 ## Installation